Informatica-EIC/Custom-Scanners/Denodo_Scanner/README.md

   <img src="images/edc_ldmadmin_denodo_scanner_config.png">

+## Start the Scanner using SSL

+both scanDenodo.sh and scanDenodo.cmd have variable placeholders to set the truststore file and truststore password

+set values for
+  - SCANNER_TRUSTSTORE=<truststore_file.jks>
+  - SCANNER_TRUSTSTORE_PWD=<password for truststore>

 ### Running the Denodo Scanner

+For Linux/macOS

 `scanDenodo.sh <propertyFile> [agreeToDisclaimer]`

+For Windows

+`scanDenodo.cmd <propertyFile> [agreeToDisclaimer]`

 scanner log/output is written to stdout (no specific file logging currently) - to pipe results to file